 What are swimming pool regulations for draining into roadways or directly to storm drain inlets?

-• State Regulation R392-302-5 (4) (5) DEQ Help Document
+• State Regulation R392-302-5 (4) (5) and DEQ Spa and Pool Help Document.

 • Chlorine test must show chlorine levels are less than 1PPM(0.1milligram/liter) and PH (6.5-9.0)

-• Water must be free of all algaecides, cleaning agents and any other water conditioning chemicals
+• Water must be free of all algaecides, cleaning agents and any other water conditioning chemicals.

 Permits are easy